TyGrim/Python-File-Script/README.md

-Allows python script to access files on the computer
+Allows python script to access files on the computer.
+Wathches for changes to downloads folder